 Another way that a federal student loan grace period is extended is through active duty military service.
-If the borrower is called to active military duty for more than 30 days before the end of the grace period, it will reset and the borrower will receive the full grace period upon return from active duty.
+If you’re a student loan borrower who is called to active military duty for more than 30 days before the end of the grace period, it will reset and you will receive the full grace period upon return from active duty.

 Private student loan lenders may offer a grace period extension or other deferment or forbearance options.
 Check directly with your lender to learn about the repayment options available to you.

-Can You Pay Student Loans During the Grace Period?
+Can I Pay Student Loans During the Grace Period?

-You can make payments on your student loans during the grace period.
-If you can manage payments during this time, it is a wise idea.
-In particular, it is a best practice to pay off any accrued interest amounts when your grace period (or any deferment or forbearance period) ends so that interest is not capitalized and added to the principal loan balance.
+Yes, if you would like to you can make payments on your student loans during the grace period.
+If you aren’t ready to make full payments you can pay off the accrued interest.
+This way, when your grace period ends the interest is not capitalized and added to the principal loan balance.

-What Happens if I Can’t Pay My Student Loan after the Grace Period?
+What Happens if I Can’t Pay My Student Loan After the Grace Period Ends?

-After your grace period, your loan servicer will put your loan on the standard repayment plan.
+After your grace period, your loan servicer will put your loan on the Standard Repayment Plan (SRP).
 You can request a different repayment plan at any time.
-If you can’t afford the payment under the standard plan, contact your loan servicer to discuss other options.
+If you can’t afford the payment amount on the 10-year SRP, look into an Income-Driven Repayment Plan.

 If your grace period is ending and you are not able to make your student loan payments, contact your loan servicer to discuss your options.
 Tell them your payment amount is too high.
 Not sure who your servicer is?
 Check your account on StudentAid.gov or run an NSLDS report.